Neargye/nameof/doc/limitations.md

     };
     ```

-* Won't work if a value is aliased, support for enum-aliases is compiler-implementation-defined.
+* Names of aliased enum values are compiler-dependent.

-* Won't work if the enum is a forward declaration.
+* Forward-declared enums are not supported.

-* Intellisense Visual Studio may have some problems analyzing `nameof`.
+* Visual Studio IntelliSense may have problems analyzing some `nameof` expressions.